maartaud/maartaud.github.io/_posts/2024-04-18-cyclones-climate-change.md

 </div><p></p>

 * Will climate change impact these systems' frequency and current distribution? <br>
-* If so, at what magnitude can we expect to feel these changes?
+* If so, at what magnitude can we expect these changes to occur?
 <p></p>

 <div align="justify">